Academic Information and Policy

 Grades for the fall and spring semesters are due to the Office of the Registrar no later than noon on the Tuesday after the first session and after finals week.
 Faculty, however, should submit grades upon course completion.
 To accommodate faculty submitting grades throughout the semester, grades will be posted to students' official records every Friday beginning mid-semester.
 Students may view posted grades in VitNet.

 Students graduating at the end of the semester of registration should complete the online Application for Degree form form when they register.
 This form indicates the intent to graduate and is used to provide information to students concerning graduation, as well as provide Viterbo University with information to order diplomas and caps and gowns.
 Information concerning graduation will be sent by the Commencement Committee (to the current local address on file) approximately mid-semester.
 The deadline for the receipt of this form is Jan.
 15th for May or summer graduates and Sep.
 15 for December graduates.

 Do not register for a class to remove an incomplete grade.
 Once the course requirements are complete, your instructor will submit a grade to remove the incomplete.

-Please refer to the University Catalog for a complete list of course restrictions and prerequisites.
-Course prerequisites can also be viewed in VitNet by clicking on a course section name and title.
+Refer to the University Catalog for a complete list of course restrictions and prerequisites.
+Course prerequisites can also be viewed in VitNet Self-Service by clicking on a course section name and title.
 Course specific restrictions, such as junior standing required, can also be viewed in VitNet on the search results screen.
 You will not be permitted to register for courses for which you do not meet the prerequisites, for courses that overlap in time, or for courses that are closed.
-In any of these situations, you will need to obtain the proper signatures on an override form and bring it to the Registrar's Office to register.
-These forms are available in the Registrar's Office or on-line.
+In any of these situations, you must obtain the proper signatures on an override form and bring it to the Registrar's Office to register.
+These forms are available in the Registrar's Office or online.

-Please see the bookstore's Web page for more information about purchasing textbooks.
+See the bookstore's Web page for information about purchasing textbooks.